-I get that there are tons of recipes that can be found and many different processes to go through in order to achieve a natural tint to lip balm.
+I get that there are tons of recipes that can be found and many processes to go through to achieve a natural tint to lip balm.
 I have tried different powders and different processes.
 While I was able to get close, it just wasn’t what I was looking for.
 I wanted something simple and exact.
 That’s where alkanet root comes in for me.

 Alkanet root has many beneficial properties and works amazingly well when it comes to added a slight tint to lip balms.
 For me personally, I find it a great way to get consistency in colors.
 You can achieve a very pale pink that basically doesn’t show on the lips, but it gives a fun look to the balm, all the way up to a more rich color that will show.

 Infusing Alkanet Root into oil

 Keep in mind that when using Alkanet root instead of a powder, it’s very important to infuse your oil first.
 For the infusion, place 1 Tablespoon of the alkanet root into 1/2 cup of oil of your choice.
 I usually like adding mine to an already herbal-infused sweet almond oil that I use in my moisturizing lip balm recipe.